EmaRadojcic/DataRepAndQueryProj/README.md

 ## User Guide
 ### Login Component
-The opening page is a login component where the user is able to create a user name and password which will be saved to the DB.
+The opening page is a login component contians a register and login forms.
+The register forms are where the user is able to create a user name and password which will be saved to the DB.
 The Login component will then check the user values against the what is in the database and if it returns successfully then it will send the user to the read component.
 <br>
 <a href="https://imgflip.com/gif/3i2pxs"><img src="https://i.imgflip.com/3i2pxs.gif" title="made at imgflip.com"/></a>